sergevar/paulgrahamblog/cleaned/words.md

 It can be very useful to talk (in either sense) with other people as you're writing something.
 But a verbal conversation will never be more exacting than when you're talking about something you're writing.

-Thanks to Trevor Blackwell, Patrick Collison, and Robert Morris for reading drafts of this.